Skip to content

 Birding the Dominican Republic

-The island of Hispaniola, including the Dominican Republic (know affectionately as “the DR”) and Haiti, is the second largest and the most populous island in the Caribbean region.
 As part of an oceanic archipelago, Hispaniola’s bird fauna has a relatively high numbers of endemic and regional endemic species.
 In comparison with countries with similar sized landmasses on the American continent, like Guatemala, Costa Rica, and Suriname, Hispaniola has fewer species and fewer bird families represented, but it has many more endemics.

-Hispaniola also is an important stopover and wintering location for migrants from North America, including shorebirds, ducks, and warblers.
+Hispaniola benefits from extremely varied geography and habitats, from lowland swamps and rainforest, to broad savannahs, to arid deserts, to montane rainforest, to highland pine forests.
+It also is an important stopover and wintering location for migrants from North America, including shorebirds, ducks, and warblers.
 In many cases these birds are much easier to see here in the winter than they are in North America in the summer, since they are concentrated in a much smaller area.

 In addition to the island endemics are about 20 regional endemic species, which are bird species only found in the Caribbean region.
 For example, the world’s second smallest bird, the Vervain Hummingbird is very common here, and is also found in Jamaica, and the Red-legged Thrush is a very handsome species found on Hispaniola, Puerto Rico, Cuba, the Bahamas, and several other small islands.

 Another interesting group of birds are the nearly 50 resident sub-species on the island and the 10 adjacent offshore islands, of which some are endemic.
-For example, there are three resident endemic sub-species of the Yellow Warbler Setophaga petechia: albicollis, chlora, and solaris.
+For example, there are three resident endemic sub-species of the Yellow Warbler Setophaga petechia, albicollis, chlora and solaris.
 Referred to by some as the ‘Hispaniolan Golden Warbler’ complex, they are restricted to coastal mangroves and scrub at different points around the island.
 The other resident warbler subspecies is the Setophaga pinus chyrsolueca, or Hispaniolan Pine Warbler, found in highland pine forests.
 Other resident endemic races include the Sharp-shinned Hawk, American Kestrel, Burrowing Owl and Northern Potoo.

 The DR’s relative proximity to the United States and the rest of the Caribbean islands, and its abundant tourism infrastructure, make it an ideal destination for birders, include from Europe, due to abundant direct flight routes.